Marcus Armstrong: 2020

 Following that however, Armstrong went pointless for the next six rounds.
 It started in Hungary, where he qualified in the top ten for the first time that year.
 He lost three places in the feature race, and his race worsened as he tried to avoid the slowing Lundgaard and tagged Artem Markelov, sending the Russian into the barriers.
 Armstrong suffered damage and peeled into the pits to retire.
-He made a rocket start in the sprint race, he was up to 14th by the first lap.
+He made a rocket start in the sprint race, he was up to fourteenth by the first lap.
 Armstrong overtook more of his rivals and narrowly missed out on points, in ninth as he lost the final points-paying position to Zhou on the last lap.
 The next five rounds yielded little for Armstrong, and he would get mediocre results.
 During the ninth round in Mugello, until the feature race in Mugello, Armstrong qualified fourth his joint-best qualifying of the year.
 He made a decent start, passing Callum Ilott at the start, but was overtaken by Luca Ghiotto seconds later.
 Armstrong ran in sixth place before the safety car periods, which he avoided the chaos following the first restart.
 He managed to take his first points since Austria in ninth place. and fell out of the top ten in the standings.
 In the sprint race, Armstrong made a great start to seventh, but was overtaken by many rivals and eventually finished 11th.

 In Russia, Armstrong started 14th and took another points finish, claiming ninth in the feature race.
 In the red-flagged sprint, he lost four positions whilst running tenth after making a careless error and running wide, which left him to finish 14th.
 He qualified fourth again in Bahrain.
 He moved past Ticktum at the start, and later passed Ilott for second despite being on the harder tyres.
 However, he would soon be behind Schumacher, and fell back to third.
 Following the pit stops, he lost positions to his rivals and eventually secured seventh.
 Starting second in the sprint race, he would be overtaken by Nikita Mazepin midway through the race, then later overtaken by both Charouz drivers.
-However when Pedro Piquet had a mechanical issue, Armstrong went to finish fourth.
-He ended his season by finishing 11th and 14th in the final race.
-Overall, Armstrong ended 13th in the standings with 52 points compared to teammate Lundgaard's 149, his worst ever placing in a full-time series.
+However, when Pedro Piquet had a mechanical issue, Armstrong went to finish fourth.
+He ended his season by finishing eleventh and fourteenth in the final race.
+Overall, Armstrong ended thirteenth in the standings with 52 points compared to teammate Lundgaard's 149, his worst ever placing in a full-time series.
 He scored two podiums and five more points finishes.